The Best Tech And Gaming Bargains To Check Out During Click Frenzy Mayhem

 You can keep track of these Go Wild offers through Click Frenzy’s emails and social media.
 This membership will also give you access to all of these deals 30 minutes before the event officially starts.

-We’ll be collecting some of the best deals on offer during the event here, so bookmark this page and be sure to check back every so often.
+We’ll be collecting some of the best deals on offer during Click Frenzy here, so bookmark this page and be sure to check back every so often.